zqubit/334f21/MidtermProject6/README.md

 ### Demo

-You will demo the running codebase in the video.
-The demo will consists of running the codebase on 3 nodes in the same machine and checking the status at every node.
-Run the experiments at different mining rates and different transactoin generation rates respectively.
-The details of the demo will be released in Piazza soon.
+You need to submit a two-minute video that demonstrates the execution of your code.
+For the demo you need to run your code on 3 nodes on the same computer and display the status at each node.
+Run the experiments at a suitable mining rate and a suitable transaction generation rate so that the video demonstrates the growth of the blockchains at the three nodes.
+Your video should be at a reasonable pace for the graders to follow without using slow motion.
+At the same time your video should provide enough information for the grader to judge what requirements you have completed.